Non-Animal/ Livestock Projects

 The 4-H consumer Clothing project teach youth clothing selection, wardrobe planning, care of clothing, and personal grooming.
 Youth implement resourcefulness, record keeping, and decision making.

 The 4-H Crops project allows youth the opportunity to explore hands-on crop production with the opportunity to grow a wide variety of crops.
 Youth will learn about the different components of agriculture production while applying practices to control insect, disease, harvesting, storage, and marketing.
 Youth will gain valuable life skills such as problem solving, personal safety, record keeping, and use of resources.
-We offer serveral crop types to choose from:
+We offer several crop types to choose from:

 Alfalfa, Corn, Small Grains, and Soybeans